-Firstly we are being advised that you need to keep records of ongoing Furloughing of employees.
+Firstly for the Staff Retention Scheme update, we are being advised that you need to keep records of the ongoing Furloughing of employees.
 Therefore you need to advise that at the end of each “Furlough” whether this should continue or not, as it is a change to their contract they should agree to this by responding to your email.
 Jen has prepared a template letter/e-mail that you can send, which I have attached.

 If you think that it is appropriate to end the Furlough, she has done a template email for you to use, which I have attached.